-4. FINAL CONSIDERATIONS
+4. CONCLUSIONS

 This communication aimed to analyze the phenomenon of entrepreneurship and innovation in micro and small companies in Bragança and Macedo de Cavaleiros as well as their contribution to local development.
-The interviewed entrepreneurs are aged between 23 and 67 years old, with an average aged 44.7 years (SD \pm 11), they are mostly male (70.7%) and have compulsory education (55.4%).
-The vast majority of entrepreneurs created their business in the 80s and 90s and before their creation they already worked for others (83.1%).
-Economic motivation (39.4%) and personal fulfillment (39.4%) were the most important reasons for the decision to create the company.
+The surveyed entrepreneurs are aged between 23 and 67 years old, with an average age of 44.7 years (SD \pm 11), are mostly male (70.7%) and have compulsory education (55, 4%).
+The vast majority of entrepreneurs created their business in the 80s and 90s of the last century and before their creation they already worked for others (83.1%).
+Economic motivation (39.4%) and personal fulfillment (39.4%) were the reasons that weighed most in the decision to create the company.

-The companies studied employ, on average, 5 workers and 50.8% achieve a turnover of up to 100,000 euros making a positive contribution to the local socio-economic development.
-They operated mainly in the national market and despite the small size 12% also operate in the international market.
+The companies studied employ, on average, 5 workers and 50.8% achieve a turnover of up to 100,000 euros making a positive contribution to local socioeconomic development.
+They operate mainly in the national market and, despite the small size, 12% also operate in the international market.
 Despite the competitive pressure, 84% of the companies maintained (80%) or increased (4.6%) the number of workers compared to the previous year.
 The same was true in relation to the volume of invoicing that was maintained or increased to 80% of the companies.
-More than 90% of companies expect to reach the end of the economic year and obtain a positive result.
+More than 90% of companies expect, at the end of the economic year, to obtain a positive result.

-Of the total number of companies, 66.2% introduced at least one innovation, for this they mainly resorted to cooperation with suppliers (47.6%), namely, technology suppliers and other suppliers.
+Of the total number of companies, 66.2% introduced at least one innovation.
+For this, they mainly resorted to cooperation with suppliers (47.6%), namely, technology suppliers and other suppliers.
 These innovations had an impact mainly on the speed of response to the demand market and at the organizational level.
-However, only 13.8% of companies have patented these innovations.
+However, only 13.8% of entrepreneurs claimed to have patented these innovations.